YerevaNN/yerevann.github.io/_posts/2015-08-15-diabetic-retinopathy-detection-contest-what-we-did-wrong.md

 title: Diabetic retinopathy detection contest.
 What we did wrong
 ---

 After watching the [awesome video course by Hugo Larochelle](https://www.youtube.com/playlist?list=PL6Xpj9I5qXYEcOhn7TqghAJ6NAPrNmUBH) on neural nets (more on this in the [previous post]({% post_url 2015-07-30-getting-started-with-neural-networks %})) we decided to test our knowledge on some computer vision contest.
 We looked at [Kaggle](https://www.kaggle.com/competitions) and the only active competition related to computer vision (except for the [digit recognizer contest](https://www.kaggle.com/c/digit-recognizer), for which lots of perfect out-of-the-box solutions exist) was the [Diabetic retinopathy detection contest](https://www.kaggle.com/c/diabetic-retinopathy-detection).
 This was probably quite hard to become our very first project, but nevertheless we decided to try.
 The team included [Karen](https://www.linkedin.com/in/mahnerak), [Tigran](https://www.linkedin.com/in/galstyantik), [Hrayr](https://github.com/Harhro94), [Narek](https://www.linkedin.com/pub/narek-hovsepyan/86/b35/380) (1st to 3rd year bachelor students) and [me](https://github.com/Hrant-Khachatrian) (PhD student).
-Long story short, we finished at the [82nd place](https://www.kaggle.com/c/diabetic-retinopathy-detection/leaderboard), and in this post I will describe in details what we did and what mistakes we made.
+Long story short, we finished at the [82nd place](https://www.kaggle.com/c/diabetic-retinopathy-detection/leaderboard) out of 661 participants, and in this post I will describe in details what we did and what mistakes we made.
+All required files are on these 2 [github](https://github.com/YerevaNN/Caffe-python-tools) [repositories](https://github.com/YerevaNN/Kaggle-diabetic-retinopathy-detection).
 We hope this will be interesting for those who just start to play with neural networks.
 Also we hope to get feedback from experts and other participants.

 ## Contents
 {:.no_toc}